sonirudra/iOS-Portfolio/README.md

 ## How to Use This Repository

 1. Browse the project directories to view individual projects.
+2. Each directory represents a different project and contains a Readme to show the project details and video of the Result.
-2. Clone the repository to explore the code locally.
+3. Clone the repository to explore the code locally.

 ## About Me

-I'm Rudra Soni, a 23-year-old developer from Surat, India, with a passion for mobile app development.
+I'm Rudra Soni, a 23-year-old developer from Surat, India, passionate about mobile app development.
 With 2.5 years of professional experience in React Native, I've honed my skills in creating cross-platform mobile applications.

 Now, I'm excited to be transitioning into native iOS development.
 This portfolio represents my journey into the Apple ecosystem, showcasing the projects I've built while learning Swift and iOS frameworks.
 My background in React Native provides me with a unique perspective on mobile development, which I'm leveraging to quickly adapt to iOS-specific concepts and best practices.